Decline and fall of Pedro II of Brazil: Personal decline

 Beginning in late 1880, letters from Pedro II to the Countess of Barral reveal a world-weary man with an increasingly alienated and pessimistic outlook.
 In them he frequently expresses "his loneliness and his desire to escape into her company".
 The emperor dreamed of leaving everything behind and relocating to Europe.
 But he remained respectful of his duty and was meticulous in performing the tasks demanded of the Imperial office.

 Pedro II was also aging physically and mentally.
-In younger days, he was admired for his ability to work long hours and rapidly bounce back from setbacks.
+In his younger days, he was admired for his ability to work long hours and rapidly bounce back from setbacks.
 However, by the 1880s, he had dentures and pince-nez reading glasses.
 He dozed off unexpectedly, even during meetings.
 Around 1882, he was diagnosed with what is known today as type 2 diabetes.
 In the following years, the monarch was afflicted with several sudden illnesses, ranging from stomach pains to fevers.
 In 1884, he received a cut on his left leg which became infected and took a long time to heal, complicated by his diabetes.
 He also began suffering from urinary and kidney problems secondary to his diabetes.

 Pedro II increasingly withdrew from government business.
-He was observed walking the streets in tailcoat and carrying an umbrella, sometimes surrounded by cheerful children; sampling fruits in the local market; and tasting the students' food in the kitchens on visits to schools.
+He was observed walking the streets in a tailcoat and carrying an umbrella, sometimes surrounded by cheerful children; sampling fruits in the local market; and tasting the students' food in the kitchens on visits to schools.
 He abolished several rituals related to the monarchy, such as hand-kissing in 1872 and the Guarda dos archeries (Guard of the Archers) in 1877.
 The City Palace, where the government met, was practically abandoned, as was the Imperial residence at the Palace of São Cristóvão, now devoid of courtiers.
 An Austrian diplomat, summarized well the situation in late 1882:

 Pomp, ritual and luxury were discarded.
 Pedro II was viewed as "a great citizen" in the popular imagination, but at the same time his authority as a monarch was diminished.
 As a German journalist remarked in 1883: "It is a rare thing, in the Emperor's situation: he has no personal fortune and his civil list, already by itself insufficient, is almost all expended on charity, in a way that he cannot afford any pomp in the court, nor do anything to give any gleam to his residences […] It undoubtedly does great honor to the man, but contributes little to the necessary prestige of the Emperor."
 The society the emperor lived in put great store in ceremonies and customs, and the emperor had discarded much of the symbolism and aura of the Imperial system.